 #3 Social Media Growth

 Naturally, more exposure and more credibility will lead to a boost in social media followers.
 This is great!
-If a reader likes the article, they’ll often follow you on Twitter or LinkedIn to see what other content you are publishing on other websites, which will show them your blog.
+If a reader likes the article, they’ll often follow you on Twitter or LinkedIn to see what other content you publish on other websites, which will show them your blog.
 Beyond growing a following organically, great articles will also get shared a lot via social media channels, leading to improved visibility for bloggers that are constantly writing and publishing great content.

 Most websites allow writers to submit a bio and their social media profile URLs to be published alongside the post.
 These links drive traffic and boost organic search rankings, resulting in better SEO reach for the author’s website.
 Because the guest blog post provides backlinks, it’s important to provide only high-quality content.
 Link building is still worthwhile and will definitely help you gain authority in Google’s eyes as well as help your website show up #1 more often.